Skip to main content

 • Logs: £600 + 15% extra = £690

-Plus, briquettes burn cleaner and produce less pollution – so you'll save money while being kinder to the environment.
+Plus, briquettes burn cleaner and produce less pollution – so you'll save money, have less ash to clean up and be kinder to the environment.

 Why are wood briquettes superior?

-As well as being more convenient to use, wood briquettes offer a longer, hotter and cleaner burn compared to traditional firewood — meaning you won’t have to worry about falling foul of any air quality regulations.
+As well as being more convenient to use, wood briquettes offer a longer, hotter and cleaner burn compared to traditional firewood.
+Using Ready to Burn certified wood fuels also meaning you won’t have to worry about falling foul of fines.

 • Higher performance: Because of their compacted, low-moisture structure, briquettes burn hotter, cleaner and for longer.

 • Compliant: Quality wood briquettes will carry the Ready To Burn mark, a certification created by DEFRA.
-This means that they meet Air Quality Regulations and are legal to burn at home.
+This means that they meet Air Quality Regulations and are legal to burn at home in line with wood burner regulations.

 • Less polluting: Briquettes’ dryness produces less ash and smoke.
 As part of the government’s 2023 Environmental Improvement Plan, most towns and cities have been designated ‘Smoke Control Areas’.
 This means log burners will only be allowed to emit 3 grams of smoke per hour (down from 5g).
 Here, wood briquettes succeed, helping you to avoid a £300 fine.